 Older wines will benefit in a decanter.
 Not only will they aerate faster than in the bottle, you will also be able to see any sediment before pouring it into your wine glass.
 Decanters come in different shapes and sizes, but we recommend lead-free crystal glass like the Le Chateau Wine Decanter.

 Wine lovers love to see their wines displayed.
-This PAG Wine Rack holds 7 bottles and can elegantly be displayed on a counter without taking up too much room.
+The PAG Wine Rack holds 7 bottles and can elegantly be displayed on a counter or buffet table without taking up too much room.

 Books for Wine Lovers